 It Feels Good

 Before I started transforming myself through the techniques I now share on this website, I disagreed with many people, especially at my job.
 But, I was afraid to share it.
 It made me feel helpless and miserable not to express myself.
+I came home most nights feeling stressed and exhausted from pretending.

 So, be disagreeable.
 Stand up for yourself.
 You’ll feel better and be more respected and attractive.